 - A. Displacing in a Lower Class An employee affected by layoff may at his/her discretion in lieu of layoff displace an employee in a lower classification who has fewer retention points, whether or not the affected employee was previously employed in that lower classification.
-(Example: the Board determines to lay off a Senior Deputy County Counsel.
-Employee A, the Senior Deputy County Counsel with the fewest retention points, has 50 points.
-Employee A may elect to displace a Deputy County Counsel who has 49 points or fewer, even if Employee A was initially hired as a Senior Deputy County Count - B. Restoration Restoration shall be in inverse order of layoff.
+(Example: the Board of Supervisors determines to lay off a Sr. Deputy County Counsel.
+Employee A, the Senior Deputy County Counsel with the fewest retention points, has fifty (50) points.
+Employee A may elect to displace a Deputy County Counsel who has forty-nine (49) points or fewer, even if Employee A was initially hired as a Sr. Deputy County Counsel and never served as a Deputy County Counsel).
+Displacement in lieu of lay off is considered a voluntary demotion. - B. Restoration Restoration shall be in inverse order of layoff.
 Names of employees with permanent status who have been laid off will be placed on an appropriate restoration list for their classification and department in order of Retention Points accumulated in the respective classification.
 The list will extend for a period of two (2) years from the date of layoff.
 Employees shall also have restoration rights to a classification which has been replaced by a reclassification of the classification which the person previously held permanent status, provided that the duties have remained essentially the same.